TheAwkwardAdult/life-of-an-awkward-adult/_posts/2018-04-27-Apathy-and-Entrophy-Part-1.md

 Then Why are we bend on settling down?
 Are we being selfish?
 Are we being wise?
 Or are we being lazy?

 We wake up to the sound of alarm.
 Start rushing, hustling.
 We are busy.
-Checking whatsapp messages,
+Checking whatsapp messages, facebook, instagram, twitter, emails,

 _busy._